KevinDGnanih/M1-repository-v1/README.md

 - Three favourite music streaming platforms ready to be clicked and listen
 - Three video of the artist's performance to showcase his live talent and charisma
 - A short biography with pictures along side to make the reading easy and contectual
+- A stylish gallery to showcases some perfomances and artist style
 - Simple Contact form
 - Footer containing links to social media

 # Structure

+This is a single-page website to allow the easiest navigation possible.
+With the conventional navigation bar at the top allows effortless move in the page to whatever section the user wants to go to with a scrollspy to information easly where they are in the page.
+I've chosen the following order for the information
+"Home/Carousel -> Music -> Video -> Biography -> Gallery -> Contact" because I felt this would allow the information to be disgested in the best way.
+While allowing the user to learn more about the artist, music and experience they could have, and finishing with the contact form to call them for an action.